 Once I’ve completed the above-outlined de-duping process on each of the individual yearly folders, I then run my the master pictures folder (containing the entire core file structure) through the software program one last time.
 In theory, duplicates/similar pictures should be grouped together within a yearly folder, but conducting this one final run-through gives me peace of mind that I didn’t miss anything.

-Your Assignment for Week 6 – Removing Digital Photo Duplicates:
+Your Assignment for Week 6 – Deleting Digital Photo Duplicates:

 1. Research de-duping software programs and choose one to use for finding duplicates in your collection

 2. Be certain that you’ve created a backup copy of your digital photo Hub folder BEFORE beginning the de-duping process

 3. Conduct a few “trial runs” with the de-duping software (using copies of some of your picture folders) until you become comfortable with using the software

 4. Run each of your yearly picture folders through the de-duping software (one at a time), using the tips outlined above to help you decide which images to keep and which ones to discard